 The Chase Sapphire Preferred® Card and Apple Card are two popular options that come with their own unique set of perks and rewards.
-While both cards offer impressive benefits, they cater to different types of consumers.

 Overview of Each Card